 - 1. A list of spare parts and maintenance materials to be turned over by the Contractor at completion shall be developed by the A/E. These items shall include, but not be limited to, labeled keys, spare fuses, belts, filters (in addition to a new set installed at completion), ceiling tile, VCT floor tile, carpeting, paint for touch-ups, and spare light bulbs. - 2.
 In general, spare parts should be specified for maintenance/minor repair items that would need to be replaced quickly to keep the building system operational (then restocked later), and items very specific to the project such as finishes.
-Some items specified in the past follow, but the A/E should make adjustments to the list based on applicability and experience: - a.
-Tile: 3% of each type - b.
-Resilient floor tile: 1 box for each 50 boxes installed - c.
+Some items specified in the past follow, but the A/E should make adjustments to the list based on applicability and experience:

+- a.
+Tile: 1 box for every 10 boxes installed of each type. - b.
+Resilient floor tile: 1 box for each 50 boxes installed of each type. - c.
 Resilient wall base: 10 ft. for each 500 ft. installed - d.
-Acoustical ceiling panel: 2% - e.
-Acoustical ceiling panel components: 2% of exposed components - f.
-Carpet: 5%, but not less than 10 yd^2 - g.
+Acoustical ceiling panel: 1 box for every 10 boxes installed of each type. - e.
+Acoustical ceiling panel components: 10 each of exposed components - f.
+Carpet: 10 yd2 - g.
 Paint: 5 gallons of each color. - h.
 Diagnostic tools for elevator microprocessor control system - i.
 Heat exchangers: one spare gasket for each flanged connection for each heat exchanger - j.
 Fans: one additional complete set of belts for each belt-driven fan - k.
-Air filters: one complete extra set of filters for each filter bank.
-If system includes prefilters and afterfilters, provide only prefilters - 1.
+Air filters: one complete extra set of filters for each filter bank, including prefilters and afterfilters - 1.
 Variable volume Air Handling Unit: one set of filters for each fan - m.
-Duct accessories: 10% of fusible links installed - Control valves for room Fan Coil Units: 10 two-way, 5 three-way

-- Digital damper actuators for make-up Air Handling Units: 2 - Pump seals: one set for type of pump installed - n.
-Switchboards: 20% spare fuses (3 min., 9 max.) of all sizes - o.
+Duct accessories: 10 fusible links of each type installed. - Control valves for room Fan Coil Units: 5 two-way, 1 three-way - Digital damper actuators for make-up Air Handling Units: 2 - Pump seals: one set for type of pump installed - n.
+Switchboards: 3 spare fuses of each size installed - o.
 Wiring devices: 1 of each type for every 25 installed, but not less than 1 - p.
 Cover plates: 1 of each type for every 25 installed, but not less than 1 - q.
-Lamps: 10% of amount installed - r.
-Ballasts: 1 of each type for each 25 installed - s.
-Telephone/data cable: 250' of each size and type installed - t.
-Telephone/data outlet assemblies: 1 of each type for every 25 installed, but not less than 1 - u.
-Fire Alarm: - Lamps for Remote Indicating Lamp Units: 10%, but not < 1 - Lamps for strobe units: 10%, but not < 1 - Smoke, fire, flame detectors: 10%, but not < 1 - Detector bases: 2%, but not < 1 - Printer ribbons: 6 - Keys and tools: one extra set for access to locked components - 3.
+Lamps: 5 of each type installed. - r.
+Ballasts: 5 of each type installed - s Fire Alarm - Lamps for Remote Indicating Lamp Units: 5 of each type installed. - Lamps for strobe units: 5 of each type installed. - Smoke, fire, flame detectors: 5 of each type installed. - Detector bases: 5 of each type installed. - Printer ribbons: 6 - Keys and tools: one extra set for access to locked components - 3.
 Insure quantity of spare parts is realistic for amount installed. - 4.
 An inventory and sign-off of material received and accepted by the University shall be developed by the Contractor.
 All construction materials not accepted by the University shall be removed from the site by the contractor.